 Categories – Useful Tips

-WordPress Post Categories – Sorting Features
+WordPress Categories – Sorting Features

 (Sort categories by name)

-(Sort categories in the Categories table)
+(Sorting categories in the Categories table)

-Categories – Searching Features
+WordPress Post Categories – Search Features

-Search for categories by typing in a keyword into the search field and clicking on the ‘Search Categories’ button …
+You can search for categories by typing in a keyword into the search field and clicking on the ‘Search Categories’ button …

-(Screen Options – Categories)
+(Screen Options – Categories settings)

-WordPress Post Categories – Grouping Features
+Post Categories – Grouping Features

 (Grouping posts by category)